Rawanjawas/Udacity-project/README.md

 -	Global data:  SELECTE year, avg_temp FROM global_data
 -	My city data: SELECTE year, city, avg_temp FROM city_data WHERE city = 'Riyadh'

+**Conclusion**

+The analysis shows that there is a rising in temperature for many reasons of climate changing.